cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 This section defines two ways of determining the "sign" of an element of F.
 The variant that should be used is a matter of convention.
-Other sgn0 variants are possible, but the two given below appear to cover all commonly used notions of sign.
+Other sgn0 variants are possible, but the two given below cover commonly used notions of sign.

-It is recommended to select the variant that matches the point decompression method of the target curve.
+It is RECOMMENDED to select the variant that matches the point decompression method of the target curve.
 In particular, since point decompression requires computing a square root and then choosing the sign of the resulting point, all decompression methods specify, implicitly or explicitly, a method for determining the sign of an element of F.
-It is convenient for hash-to-curve and decompression to agree on a notion of sign, since this potentially allows for simpler implementations.
+It is convenient for hash-to-curve and decompression to agree on a notion of sign, since this may permit simpler implementations.

 See {{bg-curves}} for a discussion of representing x as a vector; this representation is used in both of the variants immediately below.